Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 ### What is Snowflake CORTEX ?

-[Snowflake Cortex](https://docs.snowflake.com/en/user-guide/snowflake-cortex/overview) Snowflake Cortex is an intelligent, fully managed service that offers machine learning and AI solutions to Snowflake users.
+[Snowflake Cortex](https://www.snowflake.com/en/data-cloud/cortex/) Snowflake Cortex is an intelligent, fully managed service that offers machine learning and AI solutions to Snowflake users.
 Snowflake Cortex capabilities include:

 LLM Functions: SQL and Python functions that leverage large language models (LLMs) for understanding, querying, translating, summarizing, and generating free-form text.

 ML Functions: SQL functions that perform predictive analysis using machine learning to help you gain insights into your structured data and accelerate everyday analytics.

+> aside negative
+> IMPORTANT: Some of CORTEX's functions and features used in this quickstart are in PrPr and or PuPr.
+Please reach out to your account team for enablement.
+[Availability](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions?_ga=2.5151286.405859672.1709568467-277021311.1701887324&_gac=1.124754680.1707955750.Cj0KCQiA5rGuBhCnARIsAN11vgRLWfK6RIoIEqcZ7cFas8qwN4yCoL0q9nttp5UEmSocnPmhdBG57fgaAjqNEALw_wcB&_fsi=j2b82Wl3#availability).

 ![Snowpark](assets/cortex.png)